asfaqmoideen/cSharpLearnings/src/MemoryManagementProfiling/Reflection.md

 ## Reflection

-- We made short living large objects in the `Allocate()` as List of Large value Integer arrays.
+- We made short living large objects in the `Allocate()` as List of Large List of 1000 value Integer arrays.
 It is still in the Gen 1
 - Makes the memory allocation large and exponentially growing.
 - In Task 2 we made a finally block which will clear the list of integer array. that is we are clearing the array which is placed in Gen 2 and mapped from gen 1 making it short lived